sweko/AdventOfCode/2017/readme.md

 My solution for every row is to simply sort the numbers (no need to try to divide a smaller number by a larger one).
 Then we can then brute force all pairs looking for zero remainders.

+## Day 03 - Spiral Memory
+This task involves generating numbers into a spiral matrix, according to some rule, with the number 1 in the center.
+A nice observation is that the side of the matrix is always an odd number, as the even-numbered matrices do not have a center.
+Each run on the spiral can be sa